ianbloc/Roblox-Anti-Afk-Script/README.md

-# Roblox-Anti-Afk-Script
+# Roblox Anti Afk Script
-Made by me ianbloc#8652
+# Made by me ianbloc#8652

 Press ` to hide the menu.

 It will still work even when you hide it!